Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 The last step of the proof of \cref{thm:main_thm} is to obtain adaptive regret bounds from high-probability oblivious regret bounds.
 This uses tools from prior works on smoothed online learning, and in particular \cite{haghtalab2024smoothed}.

 We first construct a cover of the function class $\Fcal$ with respect to the base measure $\mu$ and aim to have low regret compared to functions in this cover.
-Precisely, we construct a subset of $\Fcal$ such that for all $f\in\Fcal$ there exists $h\in\Hcal$ with
+Precisely, we construct a subset of $\Fcal$ such that for all $f\in\Fcal$ there exists $h\in\Hcal$ with $\Pbb_{x\sim\mu}(f(x)\neq h(x))\leq \epsilon$.
 Since $\Fcal$ has VC dimension $d$, we can ensure $\ln |\Hcal| \leq 2d\ln(e^2/\epsilon)$ (see \cite{haussler1995sphere} or \cite[Lemma 13.6]{boucheron2013concentration}).
 Using the union bound over the high-probability oblivious regret bounds from the previous section, we can ensure that \textsc{R-Cover} has low regret compared to all functions within the cover.
 We note that contrary to \cite{haghtalab2024smoothed}, this covering construction is only for proof purposes and is not performed within the algorithm \textsc{R-Cover}.
 In fact, since $\mu$ is unknown in our setting, computing such a cover is impossible, as exemplified by the lower bound \cref{thm:lower_bound}.

 It then only remains to show that $\Hcal$ is also a good cover on the queries made by the smooth adversary $(x_t)_{t\in[T]}$.
-Note that this would be immediate if these queries are i.i.d.\ sampled from $\mu$ from standard VC uniform convergence bounds.
+This would be immediate if these queries are i.i.d.\ sampled from $\mu$ by VC uniform convergence.
 To reduce to the i.i.d.\ case, \cite{haghtalab2024smoothed} show the following coupling lemma.